801 Personnel Transactions

 A. Records shall be developed and maintained in order to document all personnel transactions, including transactions which do not require the approval of the Board.

-B. All transaction records for an employee must be maintained as provided in Policy 129 Records Retention and Disposal of Records.
+B. All transaction records for an employee must be maintained as provided in Policy 129 Records Management and Disposal of Records.

 Last Reviewed: July 2019.